 Penny and I met Jacob up on the knob.
 He was leaning against a tree with his earphones in and reading a book.
 Here was his email to me:

 This next semester, Fall of 2018, I’ll be a junior studying Mechanical Engineering Technology at Purdue University.
 This summer, I have an internship in Roanoke, VA that allowed me to get away from all the bad things in my life which was needed to say the least.
 In February of 2018, I was wrapped up in a bunch of bad lifestyle choices: smoking, drinking, unhealthy eating habits, if it wasn’t healthy, I was probably doing it with the exception of illegal substances.
 One morning I woke up and felt a bit off but disregarded the feeling and went downstairs to take a shower anyway thinking it was just some weak muscles from the workout the day before.
 I don’t remember much after stepping in the shower because I had passed out from what I thought was dehydration shortly thereafter.
 I was taken to the ER, where after extensive blood tests, scans, and X-rays, doctors had found a blood clot in my lower left lung.
-They began to wonder how a, at first glance, healthy 20-year-old has a blood clot when his family has no history of clotting.
+They began to wonder how a healthy 20-year-old has a blood clot when his family has no history of clotting.
 I blamed it on my lifestyle choices and the doctors, to protect themselves, couldn’t say whether it was that or not.

 Here we are now, four months, four blood-thinning prescription refills, countless hours of hiking, and a healthier lifestyle later.
 I enjoyed meeting and talking to you on the trail!
 Enjoy your future hikes!